robot5000-design/ms2/README.md

 6. Type git clone, and then paste the URL you copied earlier: \$ git clone url-copied-earlier
 7. Press Enter to create your local clone.

-- To Clone using Github Desktop:
+- To Clone using GitHub Desktop:

 1. On GitHub, navigate to the main page of the repository.
 2. Above the list of files, click Code.